Yelp/mrjob/docs/guides/configs-all-runners.rst

     Set this to ``False`` if you've already installed ``mrjob`` on your Hadoop cluster or install it by some other method.

-    .. versionchanged 0.5.7:

-    mrjob used to be bootstrapped as a tarball.

 .. mrjob-opt::
    :config: py_files
    :switch: --py-files